omgnetwork/elixir-omg/README.md

 <img src="assets/logo.png" align="right" />

-# OmiseGO
+# elixir-omg
-The OmiseGO repository contains OmiseGO's implementation of Plasma and forms the basis for the OMG Network.
+The `elixir-omg` repository contains OmiseGO's implementation of Plasma and forms the basis for the OMG Network.

 The first release of the OMG Network is based upon **Tesuji Plasma**, an iterative design step over [Plasma MVP](../plasma-mvp).
 The diagram below illustrates the relationship between the wallet provider and how wallet providers connect to **Tesuji Plasma**.